 Fire season looms after late winter storms fuel brush growth

-State Forester Kacey KC agreed “conditions are aligning to have a lot of natural-cause fires.”
+State Forester Kacey KC agreed that “conditions are aligning to have a lot of natural-caused fires.”

 About 1.3 million acres burned in Nevada last year, making it the third-worst wildfire season in recorded history.

 KC said 2018 is off to a hotter start, with 40 fires coming in the first two months of the year.
 She says last year, the fire season didn’t really begin until June.